jordan-clayton/CPS406-cypress/README.md

 ### Implemented

+- GUI for users to view issues in real time on an intuitive map
+- Heuristics to automate flagging duplicate reports internally
+- Location-services to assist with geolocation during reporting
 - Database API for maintaining records of all tracked issues
+- Integration with a server backend
 - Reporting API for submitting new City issues to track
 - Subscription API to allow users to track report updates
 - User-led moderation API to allow users to flag duplicates and malicious reports